A Survey on MLLM-based Visually Rich Document Understanding: Methods, Challenges, and Emerging Trends: Inference Prompt Setting

 \section{Inference Prompt Setting}

-MLLM-based frameworks adopt diverse prompt formats based on their architecture during inference.
+MLLM-based frameworks adopt diverse prompt formats depending on their architecture.
 For OCR-free frameworks in Table~\ref{tab:frameworks}, the prompt typically includes a document image, occasionally multiple pages \cite{mplugdocowl2,marten}, alongside a textual user query.
 Some frameworks not only predict answers to user queries but also localize bounding boxes, often requiring an additional prompt for localization \cite{wang2023towards,unidoc}.
 OCR-dependent frameworks first preprocess input using off-the-shelf tools to extract textual and layout information.
-Vision-free models \cite{icld3ie,docllm} process only the extracted content with the query, whereas vision-dependent models also incorporate the document image into vision \cite{pdfwukong} or multimodal encoders \cite{doclayllm}, aligning visual and textual features for final prediction.
+Vision-free models \cite{icld3ie,docllm} process only the extracted content alongside the query.
+In contrast, vision-dependent models also incorporate the document image into the vision \cite{pdfwukong} or into multimodal encoders \cite{doclayllm}, aligning visual and textual features for the final prediction.
 Furthermore, some frameworks integrate layout information into prompts via bounding boxes \cite{gpe} or markdown-style formatting.
 The inference strategies are closely tied to the model architecture and reflect a growing trend toward unified, multimodal understanding and layout-aware reasoning to improve document comprehension accuracy and versatility.